 Elephants are known for their wisdom and effortlessness.
 The larger head of an elephant signifies prosperity and power.
 An elephant neither walks around obstacles nor can any obstacles stop.
 It removes the obstacles and walks ahead.

-In most of the paintings, the Lord is depicted with a large belly.
+In most paintings, the Lord is depicted with a large belly.
 The large belly of the lord Symbolizes generosity and complete acceptance.

 Wide mouth and large ears